When is Ghostbusters: Afterlife released in cinemas? Who’s in the cast and what’s it about?

 — Jason Reitman (@JasonReitman) July 13, 2019

-In June 2019, it was reported by Variety that Ant-Man star Paul Rudd would also feature as a teacher, presumably in charge of Grace and Wolfhard’s characters.
+In June 2019, it was reported by Variety that Ant-Man star Paul Rudd would also feature as a teacher, Mr. Grooberson, presumably in charge of Grace and Wolfhard’s characters.
+It’s revealed that Mr. Grooberson was a kid in New York during the 1984 “Manhattan Crossrip” (the film’s name for the giant Stay Puft Marshmallow Man rampage in the original film).

 Rudd’s involvement was confirmed by Ghostbusters’ official Twitter account which shared a video of the actor in front of the iconic firehouse used in the franchise.